-No state prohibits the solitary confinement of children in adult jails and prisons by statute.
-Two states - Mississippi and Montana - currently impose some limitations on the use of solitary confinement in adult prisons, pursuant to agreements reached and reforms implemented following litigation, with a third - New York - set to do the same in the coming months.
-State juvenile justice agencies in recent years have implemented policy changes increasingly limiting isolation practices, with a majority of state agencies limiting isolation to a maximum of five days.
-Nevada, Only six states - Alaska, Connecticut, Maine, Nevada, Oklahoma, and West Virginia - have prohibited certain forms of isolation, such as solitary confinement, in juvenile facilities by statute.
+But no state prohibits the solitary confinement of children in adult jails and prisons by statute.
+Three states - New York, Mississippi and Montana - currently impose or are in the process of imposing some limitations on the use of solitary confinement in adult prisons, pursuant to agreements reached and reforms implemented following litigation.
+In recent years, many state juvenile justice agencies across the country have implemented policy changes more strictly regulating isolation practices, with a majority of state agencies limiting isolation to a maximum of five days.
+Yet only six states - Alaska, Connecticut, Maine, Nevada, Oklahoma, and West Virginia - have prohibited certain forms of isolation, such as solitary confinement, in juvenile facilities by statute.

-On the federal level, the Juvenile Justice and Delinquency Prevention Act (JJDPA) creates financial incentives for states to treat some young people differently from adults, including by diverting those subject to the jurisdiction of the juvenile justice system (and certain categories of misdemeanants) from adult facilities.
+On the federal level, the Juvenile Justice and Delinquency Prevention Act (JJDPA) creates financial incentives for states to treat some young people differently from adults, including by diverting those subject to the jurisdiction of the juvenile justice system (and certain categories of misdemeanants) out of adult facilities.
 But no provision of either the JJDPA - or any other federal law or implementing regulation - prohibits solitary confinement or isolation of children in juvenile detention facilities, jails or prisons.

 Fortunately, regulations implementing the Prison Rape Elimination Act (PREA) do include provisions regulating isolation.
 With regard to adult jails and prisons, the regulations require that adult facilities maintain sight, sound and physical separation between "youthful inmates" and adults and that officials should use their "best efforts" to avoid placing children in isolation to comply with the regulations.
-The regulations also require that any young person separated or isolated in an adult facility must receive, absent exigent circumstances, daily large-muscle exercise, any legally-required special education services, and, to the extent possible, access to other programming and work opportunities. \\XXVIIII\
+The regulations also require that any young person separated or isolated in an adult facility must receive, absent exigent circumstances, daily large-muscle exercise, any legally-required special education services, and, to the extent possible, access to other programming and work opportunities.
+Strii

 With regard to juvenile facilities, the PREA regulations require that any young person separated or isolated in a juvenile facility as a disciplinary sanction or protective measure must receive daily large-muscle exercise, access to legally-mandated educational programming or special education services, daily visits from a medical or mental health care clinician, and, to the extent possible, access to other programs and work opportunities.
-There is as yet no data indicating whether these regulations have had an impact on the solitary confinement of youth.
+XIVIIII There is as yet no data indicating whether these regulations have had an impact on the solitary confinement of youth.
 It is also important to note that, while a step in the right direction with regard to solitary confinement, the regulations are inconsistent in the way they protect youth, as they contain significant gaps that still leave children vulnerable to solitary confinement and the harmful conditions associated with prolonged isolation.

-The Department of Justice has repeatedly recognized that isolation is not appropriate for youth (and the work of its Special Litigation Section deserves plaudits), xxx yet the Department has neither banned this practice for youth in the custody of its Bureau of Prisons (who are held in contract facilities), nor has it issued clear guidance prohibiting the practice in juvenile facilities, jails or prisons across the country. xxxi
+The Department of Justice has repeatedly recognized that isolation is not appropriate for youth (and the work of its Special Litigation Section deserves plaudits), xlix including in investigations of New York state facilities; yet the Department has neither banned this practice for youth in the custody of its Bureau of Prisons (who are held in contract facilities), nor has it issued clear guidance prohibiting the practice in juvenile facilities, jails or prisons across the country (though the Attorney General has said that "solitary confinement can be dangerous, and a serious impediment to the ability of juveniles to succeed once released.").